 Fort Témiscamingue National Historic Site (Lieu historique national du Fort-Témiscamingue) is 6 km (4 mi.) s. via Hwy.
 101 at 834 ch. du Vieux-Fort.
-Visitors learn about the site at the narrows of lac Témiscamingue, which was critical to Algonquin Indians and later to Europeans, who built a fur-trading post here about 1720.
+Visitors learn about the site at the narrows of lac Témiscamingue, which was critical to Algonquin people and later to Europeans, who built a fur-trading post here about 1720.
 While the post operated for nearly 200 years, only the fort's chimneys and cemeteries remain visible today.
 Costumed docents re-create the past on the Discovery Trail, which features replica Hudson's Bay Co. buildings.
 An interpretation center with interactive displays also is on-site.
 The Enchanted Forest is composed of strangely shaped eastern cedars.

 Guided tours are available.
 Camping is permitted.
 Picnicking is permitted.
-Time: Allow 1 hour, 30 minutes minimum.